exAspArk/filter_form/README.md

 #### Money

-To filter by monetized attribute please add your controller:
+To filter by monetized attribute please add to your controller:

 ```erb
 class ApplicationController < ActionController::Base